LiberiFatali/darkskies-challenge/tutorial.md

 ## Introduction

-This tutorial focuses on Dark Skies - Classification of Nighttime Images (https://www.crowdai.org/challenges/dark-skies-classification-of-nighttime-images), an interesting challenge on CrowdAI.
+This tutorial focuses on [Dark Skies - Classification of Nighttime Images](https://www.crowdai.org/challenges/dark-skies-classification-of-nighttime-images), an interesting challenge on CrowdAI.

 The goal of this challenge is to use the manually labeled data-set to develop an image classification algorithm that can correctly identify whether an photo shows stars, cities, or other objects.
 These photos were taken at night.
 There are 101,554 images in train set and 52,317 images in test set.
 <center>